Pilatus PC-12 NGX

 What are the differences between the Pilatus PC-24 and the TBM 940?

-The propulsion system of both models is comparable: propellers and turbines are from the same manufacturer (Pratt & Whitney Canada and Hartzell respectively) and have comparable performance parameters.
+The propulsion system of both models is comparable: propellers and turbines are from the same manufacturer (Pratt & Whitney Canada and Hartzell respectively) and have comparable performance parametres.
 The French manufacturer's TBM 940 therefore has a slightly higher top speed and maximum altitude.
-The PC-12 NGX, on the other hand, scores points in terms of range and cabin size.
+The PC-12 NGX, on the other hand, scores points in terms of range and taxiin size.
 The latter offers sufficient space in the Pilatus for a permanently separated toilet, whereas in the Daher a seat can be converted into a toilet with mobile partitions.
 Since the TBM 940 is a smaller aircraft, its operating costs are lower.
 Therefore, if the additional space is not needed, it could possibly be a cheaper rental alternative.

 Range Map